hugosoliveira/AC_Code_Analyzer/README.md

 - After installing open the Command Prompt and type `python --version`.
 If it returns the version of python that is installed, then everything is ok.
 - Now, you have to install the libraries to make the code run.
 Type in the command prompt `pip install numpy pandas matplotlib scipy cmath`

+Note: I know...
+I know... there are many ways of installing python and the Conda distribution might be a good shot.
+However, I dont like how Conda integrates with the PATH variable in linux and windows.
+So I prefer to install in the traditional way, as I described before.

 ### Getting the Code

 - If you know to to use GIT, just clone this project to the folder where the TFT measurements are separated in folders (Check Below).
-- If you do not use GIt (Make you life easier and learn it), you cna just download this code in a zip file and unzip in the folder you have the the TFT measurements are separated in folders (Check Below).
+- If you do not use Git (Make you life easier and check out how to use it), you can just download this code in a zip file and unzip in the folder you have the the TFT measurements are separated in folders (Check Below).

 ### Organization of the folder.